ahmadalwy3/ahmadalwy3/Dynamic-filtering:-quick-guide.md

 ### IMPORTANT

-_Static filtering_ refers to the filters which comes from the filter lists, i.e. _EasyList_, _EasyPrivacy_, URLhaus Blocklist, etc. _Dynamic filtering_ are those filtering rules which have an air of firewall rules.
+_Static filtering_ refers to the filters which comes from the filter lists, i.e. _EasyList_, _EasyPrivacy_, _URLhaus Blocklist_, etc. _Dynamic filtering_ are those filtering rules which have an air of firewall rules.

 **Dynamic filtering rules overrides static filtering.**